aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 weight: 60
 description: "How to Adjust Color Schemes of Barcode Elements in Aspose.BarCode for Java"
 keywords: "Generate Barcodes, Customize Barcode Image, Change Barcode Color, Set Barcode Color, Generate Colored Barcodes, Barcode Color in Aspose.BarCode for Java, Work with Barcode Image in Aspose.BarCode for Java, Generate Barcodes in Aspose.BarCode"
-url: /java/customizing-barcode-color-scheme/
+url: /java/colorize-any-part-of-the-barcode-image/
 ---
-This article describes the options provided by ***Aspose.BarCode for Java*** to adjust the color scheme of a barcode image and its main elements.
+In this article, the options available in ***Aspose.BarCode for Java*** to manage barcode color scheme and its key elements are descsribed.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Overview**
-Generally, barcode images are created in black and white colors.
-However, to address the necessity to generate barcode labels of different colors, ***Aspose.BarCode for Java*** enables customizing system RGB color for key barcode elements, such as:
+Usually barcode images have the black-and-white color scheme.
+To provide the possibilty of modifying barcode colors, ***Aspose.BarCode for Java*** enables customizing system RGB colors for key barcode elements, including the following:
+- Bars
 - Background
-- Bars
+- Text label
+- Top and bottom captions
 - Borders
-- Barcode text
-- Top and bottom captions

-## **Barcode Background Color**
+## **Background Color**
-Setting color for barcode background can be done by using the *setBackColor* method of [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters) class.
-The default background color is set to *White*.
+Barcode background color can be modified through the *setBackColor* method of [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters) class.
+The default value of background color is *White*.

-The barcode image generated with adjusted background color settings (*Color.Green*) is demonstrated below.
+The barcode image with background color set to *Color.Green* is provided below.

 <p align="center"><image src="colorbackground.png"></p>

-The following code snippet illustrates how to set a barcode background color.
+The following code sample explains how to adjust barcode background color.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Pdf417, "Åspóse.Barcóde©");